GuruSR/Watchy_GSR/Usage.md

 WiFi now has 10 entries (AP A to AP J), the most recent successfully connected AP is labelled "X".
 See compilation for usage for making a default "X".

+WiFi will require the Performance to boost to Turbo during it's usage, limit usage to reduce battery drain.

 WiFi entries can be edited from Watchy's Options -> OTA Website, surf to the Watchy in a browser and select "Edit Additional WiFi Access Points".
 When they are correct, click "Store".
 The "?" at the end of each password, lets you toggle the *'s on/off.

 WiFi options in the Options menu will not be available if the low battery indicator is on.